Sierra Leone: New mudslide threat looms

 The country is already overwhelmed as it tries to respond to the fallout from Monday's landslide, Tunis said.

 "We are now busy evacuating people.
-We have mounted tents and shelters...
+We have mounted tents and shelters. ...
 It is a race against time and the resources that are available," he said.
 "At this point, more hands are needed on deck, both locally and internationally.
 The gravity is huge and the magnitude is just so much for this nation to handle.
 I pray that other countries will come in to assist."

 Mass burial

-Mourners are preparing to lay their dead to rest in a mass burial Thursday afternoon, as the search continues for other victims.
+Mourners were gathering to pay respects at a mass burial Thursday afternoon as the search continues for other victims.

 The mass burial, initially planned for Wednesday, was postponed for a day to allow families to identify their loved ones.
-The country's President, Ernest Bai Koroma, and other dignitaries are expected to attend the afternoon ceremony.
+The country's President, Ernest Bai Koroma, and other dignitaries including Liberian President Ellen Johnson Sirleaf were expected to attend the ceremony.

 The death toll has climbed to 331, Tunis said, with rescue workers recovering the bodies of 122 children, 111 men and 98 women from the wreckage so far.